CHIANGEL/Neural-Click-Model/README.md

 First use scripts in scripts_for_dataset to generate useful data files from xml files.

 Then run the NCM model to train & test

+In dev & test period, batch_size must be 1.
+Otherwise there are paddings in data batches, leading to repeated computation of some samples.